-UO reorganized Johnson hall, named new vice presidents
+UO reorganizes Johnson hall, names new vice presidents

-The University of Oregon has named its new interim vice president for student life and vice president for student services and enrollment management, according to an email from UO President Michael Schill.
+The University of Oregon has named its new interim vice president for student life and vice president for student services and enrollment management, UO President Michael Schill announced in an email to campus.

 Kevin Marbury, the current director of physical education and recreation, has been named interim vice president for student life.
 With background in higher education administration and student life, Marbury was director of recreation and wellness at Old Dominion University and vice president for student life at Edward Waters College.

-At UO, Marbury led the recreational programs and facilities at the UO to become the benchmark of excellence for universities across the country, the email stated.
+At UO, Marbury led the recreational programs and facilities at the UO to become the benchmark of excellence for universities across the country, Schill said.

 “I am confident in Kevin’s ability, with the support of the already outstanding team of directors, to maintain the exceptional student experience at the UO while we conduct a national search for new vice president for student life,” Schill said in the email.